 About the Mars Area Soccer Club's Programs

-MINI-MARTIANS: (Ages 3 to Under 4 years) - The Mini-Martians program provides a really fun introduction to soccer and basic soccer skills for 3-year-olds through individual and small group activities.
+MINI-MARTIANS: (For Players born in 2015 - Ages 2 to 3 years) - The Mini-Martians program provides a really fun introduction to soccer and basic soccer skills for 3-year-olds through individual and small group activities.
 Led by our professional Youth Elite Soccer coaches, the Mini-Martians meet once a week on Saturday mornings for about 45 minutes or so at our main game fields.
 Activities are often for both parents and kids, so a parent or guardian is required to remain with their Mini-Martian during the entire session and should be ready to lend a hand whenever needed.
 (But, don’t worry, this is definitely a "low impact" activity for us grown-ups.)
 All you need is a Size #3 soccer ball.
 Other than that, just be ready to have a blast.
 Your kids are going to learn a lot and have a lot of fun doing it.

-IN-HOUSE PROGRAM: (Ages 4 to Under 10) - In-House Soccer is all about Kids-First Fun with our top priority being the fun and safety of all of our players.
+IN-HOUSE PROGRAM: (For Players born in 2014 to 2008 - Ages 3 to 10) - In-House Soccer is all about Kids-First Fun with our top priority being the fun and safety of all of our players.
 Every child is given the maximum opportunity to participate, and an equal opportunity to play and develop their individual skills in an environment intended to be fun, encouraging, and to instill the life-long values of cooperation and good sportsmanship.
 As such, we do our very best to keep teams competitively balanced, and games – which are held on Saturday mornings at our main game fields – are for fun and scores are not kept.
 Lastly, teams practice once a week for about an hour at a regularly scheduled time and place, and there are usually teams practicing somewhere every night of the week in a variety of places around our area.
 For more information - including necessary equipment - please click on the appropriate link...

-TRAVEL PROGRAM: (ages 9 to Under 19) The Travel Program is designed to provide kids with a learning forum in the "team" environment.
+TRAVEL PROGRAM: (For Players born in 2009 to 2000 - Ages 8 to 19) The Travel Program is designed to provide kids with a learning forum in the "team" environment.
 Ensuring a positive learning experience, fair play time and player development are top priorities in this program.
 Travel soccer is considered "competitive".
 Though teams are strongly discouraged and may be penalized if they "blow-out" scores during a game, scores are recorded.
 Rank and standings are published on the State affiliated site known as Affinity Sports.
 Travel teams qualify for various tournaments based on the skill division in which they participate.
 Some skill divisions participate in statewide leagues and are qualifiers for regional and national, televised championships under the US Youth Soccer (FIFA) umbrella.
 MASC is a member of the state affiliate to USYS/FIFA.
 MASC places teams in all appropriate skill divisions.
 Therefore, every MASC member is expected to commit as a team player and to work hard.
 Aside from background checks, coaches are required to be certified and licensed under the NSCAA (National Soccer Coach Ass'n of America).

 Games are played on Sunday, never BEFORE noon and usually ending by 6:30PM.
 Practices are held two nights per week.
 Practices for U10 are usually an hour based on USSF/NSCAA guidelines for mental and physical capacity of that age group.
 In Travel, emphasis is placed on both individual and team development.
 And, yes, there is traveling.
 There are typically eight games in a season, 50% are played on the home field and 50% are played "away".
 For local or district leagues, travel time is usually less than an hour.